sampig/XMLDB/Practical_XML/Exercise03/README.md

     - Add new information for it.
     - Get the element of the province or the city.
 Change it to the country and add it under "mondial".
 2. Modify original Country.
+    - Change its area.
     - Remove the province.
-3.
+3. Modify other Element.
+    - Change the nature.
+    - Change the organization.
+    - Change the airport.

 ``` shell